A Correspondence-Driven Approach for Bilevel Decision-making with Nonconvex Lower-Level Problems: Algorithm and Convergence Results

 Since $\pcd_\xi(x)$ is smooth (see Proposition~\ref{proposition:lipschitz}), we adopt a standard projected gradient-based method (see Algorithm \ref{alg:main}) to solve the problem.
 In principle, the exact gradient of $\pcd_\xi(x)$ takes the form

 Note that, as established in \eqref{eq:extension}, we have extended $\pcd$ outside $\mathcal{X}$, which is equivalently interpreted as redefining $f$ to take the constant value $\overline{f}$ outside $\mathcal{X}$, where $\overline{f}$ is from Proposition~\ref{prop:general}(\ref{assumption:general1(8)}).
-Thus, the function $f$ should be understood in the sense of this redefinition.
+Thus, in the following, we work with $f$ under this redefinition.

-In practice, we estimate this gradient via Monte Carlo sampling, which leads to a biased stochastic gradient descent (SGD) algorithm.
-Specifically, we draw i.i.d. sample points $u^{(1)},...,u^{(N)}\sim\mathcal{N}(0,I^n)$, and for each such sample $u^{(i)}$, if the perturbed point $x+\xi u^{(i)}\notin\mathcal{X}$, we directly assign the value $f(x+\xi u^{(i)},\hat{y}(x+\xi u^{(i)}))=\overline{f}$; otherwise, when $x+\xi u^{(i)}\in\mathcal{X}$, we run a fixed number $K$ of iterations of the lower-level algorithm $\mathcal{M}$ at $x+\xi u^{(i)}$ to obtain an approximate solution $\hat{y}(x+\xi u^{(i)})$, where $K$ is independent of $x$.
+In practice, we estimate this gradient via Monte Carlo sampling, which leads to a biased stochastic gradient descent (\texttt{SGD}) algorithm.
+Specifically, we draw i.i.d. sample points $u^{(1)},...,u^{(N)}\sim\mathcal{N}(0,I_n)$, and for each such sample $u^{(i)}$, if the perturbed point $x+\xi u^{(i)}\notin\mathcal{X}$, we directly assign the value $f(x+\xi u^{(i)},\hat{y}(x+\xi u^{(i)}))=\overline{f}$; otherwise, when $x+\xi u^{(i)}\in\mathcal{X}$, we run a fixed number $K$ of iterations of the lower-level algorithm $\mathcal{M}$ at $x+\xi u^{(i)}$ to obtain an approximate solution $\hat{y}(x+\xi u^{(i)})$, where $K$ is independent of $x$.
 We then form the following average

 as a Monte Carlo gradient estimator of the following inexact gradient

 Since each $\hat{y}(x+\xi u^{(i)})$ only approximates the true correspondence‐driven point $y^{\text{cd}}(x+\xi u^{(i)})$, this estimator carries a bias.